ForgeryGPT: A Multimodal LLM for Interpretable Image Forgery Detection and Localization: Experiments

 \subsubsection{Dataset}

-In alignment with the methodologies described in \cite{yu2024diffforensics}, we employ the CASIAv2 \cite{dong2013casia} and Fantastic-Reality \cite{kniaz2019point} datasets, along with their detailed forgery annotations, as foundational data sources for the final phase of Task-Specific Instruction Tuning.
-To evaluate the robustness and generalizability of our method, we conduct extensive validations across a diverse array of editing manipulation forgery datasets, including CASIA1.0+ \cite{dong2013casia}, Columbia \cite{hsu2006columbia}, NIST16 \cite{guan2019nist}, IMD2020 \cite{novozamsky2020imd2020}, DSO-1 \cite{dso}, and Korus \cite{korus2016multi}.
-Moreover, we extend our evaluation to include cutting-edge datasets generated by advanced deep generative models (DGMs), specifically AutoSplicing \cite{jia2023autosplice} and OpenForensics \cite{le2021openforensics}.
+Following the experimental protocol established in \cite{yu2024diffforensics}, we utilize the CASIAv2 \cite{dong2013casia} and Fantastic-Reality \cite{kniaz2019point} datasets, along with their associated detailed forgery annotations, as the foundational data sources for the final stage of Task-Specific Instruction Tuning.
+To comprehensively evaluate the robustness and generalization capability of our approach, we conduct extensive experiments on a wide range of benchmark manipulation datasets, including CASIA1.0+ \cite{dong2013casia}, Columbia \cite{hsu2006columbia}, NIST16 \cite{guan2019nist}, IMD2020 \cite{novozamsky2020imd2020}, DSO-1 \cite{dso}, and Korus \cite{korus2016multi}.
+In addition, we extend our evaluation to include cutting-edge datasets synthesized by advanced deep generative models (DGMs), specifically AutoSplicing \cite{jia2023autosplice} and OpenForensics \cite{le2021openforensics}.